realA10001986/Time-Circuits-Display/README.md

 ## Remote control the TCD

-The upcoming Remote Control board (for use with a Futaba remote control) will allow remote controlling the TCD and its speedo.
+The upcoming [Remote Control](https://remote.out-a-ti.me) kit (for use with a Futaba remote control) will allow remote controlling the TCD and its speedo.
 More information coming soon.

 ## WiFi power saving features